-I recently challenged myself to see how cheap I could make one of these myself as well as some DIY Texture Boards and DIY V-Flats.
-(You can check out the overview of these things here) I was able to make all of these things over a weekend for less than $400!
+I recently challenged myself to see how cheap I could make one of these myself as well as some DIY Texture Boards, and DIY V-Flats.
+I was able to make all of these things over a weekend for less than $400!
 The backdrop alone you could make for as little as $50 - 60!

-The one I made is a 9x12 10oz canvas and heavily layered and textured with paint.
-You, of course, don’t have to make the exact one that I made and can choose your own size and colors but you’ll need overall the same things.
+The one I made is a 9x12' 10oz canvas, heavily layered and textured with paint.
+You can choose your own size and colors, but you’ll need the same basic supplies.
 I was able to get everything from a local Home Depot and will provide links to the specific items or group of items.

-- A 9x12 Canvas Dropcloth - You’ll find these in the paint section.
-I bought a 9x12 medium duty canvas but select your own desired size if you are making a larger or smaller backdrop.
-I recommend at least an 8oz weight, which will be indicated on the packaging.
+- A 9x12' Canvas Dropcloth - You’ll find these in the paint section.
+I bought a 9x12' medium-duty canvas, but select your own desired size if you are making a larger or smaller backdrop.
+I recommend at least an 8oz weight.

-- Paint Roller - I purchased a bundle that contained a 9” roller, 2 roller covers, a brush and came packaged in a paint tray.
-I recommend an extension pole to make things easier on you, though you don’t have to have one.
+- Paint Roller - I purchased a bundle that contained a 9” roller, two roller covers, a brush and came packaged in a paint tray.
+I recommend an extension pole to make things easier on you.

 - Textured Roller - If you’re looking for texture in your background, I would recommend a textured roller.